tilemill-project/tilemill/_posts/0100-01-01-CHANGELOG.md

 - version: 0.6.2

   notes:
-  - Fixed a bug that would prevent interactivity behavior from the first row in a CSV.
+  - Fixed a bug that would prevent interactivity behavior from the first row in an imported CSV from working.
   - Fixed a bug in the Mac app that would prevent some alert and confirmation dialogs from working properly.
   - Fixed a bug in the Mac app where the user wouldn't be prompted to save their work at app quit time.